So, You Have to Write a Historical Research Paper

 What is a Research Paper?

 A research paper is taking a theory and proving it.
-Using the example of George Washington, a research paper on him could have a thesis statement of : Washington’s military career under the British crown was crucial in helping him defeat the British during the American Revolution.
+Using the example of George Washington, a research paper on him could have a thesis statement such as Washington’s military career under the British crown was crucial in helping him defeat the British during the American Revolution.
 This thesis is proposing a theory of Washington’s military career and its impact on the entire American Revolution.
 To many, this statement might be considered ludicrous.
 To others, it might sound interesting.
 They want to know more.
 They want to know why such a statement is made and what can support it.
 Thus comes the research paper.

 The research paper takes that thesis and digs deeper.
 It lays out all the evidence like a lawyer would at a trial to support their side.
 It is the paper that shows how the thesis statement is possible and opens the door to new historical possibilities.